What is oncology investing? This sector can be intimidating for investors first getting into the space — here’s a brief breakdown of the ins and outs.

-When it comes to investing in oncology companies, there is certainly no shortage of them conducting research and working to fight against cancer.
-Here INN takes a glance at a select few with market caps of less than $500 million.
+In terms of investing in oncology companies, there is certainly no shortage of them conducting research and working to fight different types of cancer.
+Some of those companies include:

 Oncolytics Biotech is an interesting prospect in this area that thanks to some recent funding this year seems poised to elevate the cancer therapeutic market.
 The company is developing their cancer therapeutic Reolysin, which has undergone a variety of clinical trials in various stages completed by itself or in combination with biologics, chemotherapy, and radiotherapy.

-This company is working on prevention rather than treatment.
-Instead of the potentially long term play of care, OncoCyte focuses on their liquid biopsies with blood and urine samples to find better results and improve the life expectancy of patients.
+This company is working on prevention rather than treatment through diagnosis.
+Instead of the potentially long-term play of care, OncoCyte focuses on their liquid biopsies with blood and urine samples to find better results and improve the life expectancy of patients.

 Sierra Oncology (NASDAQ:SRRA)

 This year has already seen a strong and consistent stream of advances and approvals from the FDA.
-EMD Serono, a biopharmaceutical in partnership with Merck (NYSE:MRK) and Pfzer (NYSE:PFE), received an accelerated approval for BAVENCIO.
-This is used to treat patients with advanced or metastatic urothelial carcinoma with disease progression even with chemotherapy.
+AstraZeneca Pharmaceuticals (NYSE:AZN), for example, received FDA approval for olaparib tablets to treat BRCA-mutated breast cancer patients, who have been previously treated with types of chemotherapy.